 Minki Hong

 Hi!
-I’m Minki Hong, an M.S. student in Computer Science and Artificial Intelligence at Dongguk University, advised by Professor Jihie Kim.
-I received my B.S. degree in Computer Science & Engineering from Dongguk University.
+I’m Minki Hong.
+I received my M.S. in Computer Science and Artificial Intelligence from Dongguk University (GPA 4.5/4.5), advised by Professor Jihie Kim, and my B.S. in Computer Science & Engineering from Dongguk University.

 My research interests lie in developing AI systems that align with human social norms and values.
 I focus on the intersection of generative AI, social norms, and bias mitigation, with a particular emphasis on fairness and inclusivity.
 I am especially fascinated by how cultural and social contexts shape communication and how AI models can better capture these nuances.
 In addition, I explore methods to improve the quality of generative AI responses in low-resource environments, aiming to make AI more accessible and equitable across diverse linguistic and cultural settings.